Anti-Ghost-Ping/Bug-Reports/README.md

 # Bug Reports
 Found a bug or exploit with Anti Ghost Ping?
-Report it here!
+Create an issue here!